-Hospitals inquiry: What is being investigated?

 Scottish hospitals inquiry: What is being investigated?

-A public inquiry into safety and wellbeing issues at two Scottish hospitals is starting on Monday.
-Why is the inquiry being held and what will it cover?
+The public inquiry into safety and wellbeing issues at two Scottish hospitals is due to resume on Monday.
+This latest stage will hear evidence on the importance of ventilation systems in infection prevention and control.

-The inquiry is being chaired by Lord Brodie QC and will examine issues at the Queen Elizabeth University Hospital (QEUH) in Glasgow, and the Royal Hospital for Children and Young People (RHCYP) and Department of Clinical Neurosciences in Edinburgh.
+The inquiry is being chaired by Lord Brodie QC and is examining issues at the Queen Elizabeth University Hospital (QEUH) in Glasgow, and the Royal Hospital for Children and Young People (RHCYP) and Department of Clinical Neurosciences in Edinburgh.

 The RHCYP in Edinburgh was due to open in July 2019 but was delayed after last-minute inspections found safety concerns over its ventilation systems.